Process Nodes

 Node Auto Complete Setting

-Setting a node to "Auto Complete" means that parts will not dwell in that node for any length of time.
-When parts are stepped into a node that has "Auto Complete" enabled, the parts will automatically move to the next node in the process tree.
-This setting is primarily used for nodes that are only included for organization.
+Setting a Node to "Auto Complete" means that parts will not dwell in that Node for any length of time.
+When parts are stepped into a Node that has "Auto Complete" enabled, the parts will automatically move to the next Node in the Process tree.
+This setting is primarily used for Nodes that are only included for organization.

 Screenshot 2023-02-09 at 9.42.19 AM.png

-To enable Auto Complete on a node, check the "Auto Complete" box on the top tile of the node page.
+To enable Auto Complete on a Node, check the "Auto Complete" box on the top tile of the Node page.

 Screenshot 2023-02-09 at 9.40.12 AM.png